varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 }
 ```

+> [!NOTE]
+> You may have noticed that the code path above is prefixed with a `.` (here, `.components.layouts.DocsLayout`).
+> Whenever you do that in Kobweb Markdown, the framework will detect it and convert it to your site's full package.

-If you have a default root that you'd like to use in most / all of your markdown files, you can specify it in the
+If you have a default root that you'd like to use in most / all of your Markdown files, you can specify it in the
-markdown block in your build script:
+`markdown` block in your build script:

 ```kotlin
 // site/build.gradle.kts